-NHANES is an ideal data source to obtain statistics related to hypertension.
-It was designed to obtain nationally representative estimates of the health and nutrition status of non-institutionalized US adults.
+NHANES is an ideal data source to obtain statistics related to hypertension for US adults.
+It was designed to obtain nationally representative estimates of the health and nutrition status of non-institutionalized US population.
 SBP and DBP were measured following a standardized protocol by trained and certified physicians.
-NHANES data are publicly available to download, but working with these data requires understanding variable definitions and advanced programming and statistical knowledge.
-Challenges of analyzing NHANES data may also include downloading and merging multiple data files, even for a single NHANES cycle; combining multiple variables to create outcome definitions, which may require dealing with missing data and questionnaire skip patterns; harmonizing variables across multiple NHANES cycles; and the analysis of complex survey design data.
-Although multiple reports based on the data are publicly available, it may be difficult to customize reports based on user requests.
+NHANES data are publicly available, but working with these data requires understanding variable definitions and advanced programming and statistical knowledge.
+Challenges of analyzing NHANES data include downloading and merging multiple data files, even for a single NHANES cycle; combining multiple variables to create outcome definitions, which may require dealing with missing data and questionnaire skip patterns; harmonizing variables across multiple NHANES cycles; and the analysis of complex survey design data.
+Although there have been multiple reports based on NHANES data , people may be interested in statistics that are not published.
 The web application that we present in the current manuscript addresses these challenges, increasing the accessibility of NHANES data to clinicians, researchers, and decision-makers.

 Several design decisions have been incorporated into the application.
-We required participants to have a single SBP and DBP to be included while some prior analyses required three SBP and DBP measurements.2 We chose an approach that is consistent with several analyses conducted by CDC investigators.24,26 However, mean BP and the prevalence of high BP may be lower if we required multiple BP measurements.27 Any bias resulting from this decision is likely to be small as over 95% of adult NHANES participants with at least one SBP and DBP measurement had three SBP and DBP measurements.
+We required participants to have at least one SBP and DBP to be included in the application while some prior analyses required three SBP and DBP measurements.2 We chose this approach as it is consistent with several analyses conducted by CDC investigators.24,26 The mean SBP and DBP values and the prevalence of high BP is likely to be lower if we had required multiple BP measurements.27 Any bias resulting from this decision is likely to be small as over 95% of adult NHANES participants with at least one SBP and DBP measurement had three SBP and DBP measurements.
 The application re-calibrates the NHANES weights for the estimation of population counts.28 This was done because participants missing data on SBP, DBP or antihypertensive medication use cannot have BP or hypertension-related outcomes.
-Weights were not re-calibrated when estimating proportions as participants missing data are removed from the numerator and denominator.
+Weights were not re-calibrated when estimating means or proportions as participants missing data are removed from the numerator and denominator.
 Medication classes were coded using generic names and the drug classes in the 2017 ACC/AHA BP guideline.
 We recognize the NCHS recommends using Lexicon Plus®, a proprietary database, to categorize medication classes.29 While the categorization of most medications is identical using generic drug names and Lexicon Plus®, some differences exist.
 Many additional decisions were made regarding the definitions of variables, inclusion of study participants, and analytic approach.
 We sought to make decisions that would be widely acceptable and transparent to ensure the results could be described accurately.